close-dev-team/mobile-close-channel-sdk-android/README.md

 #### Cloning the SDK framework binary
 ---

 ⛔️ IMPORTANT: The SDK framework is in a private github repository.
-Please contact Close to get credentials to download the Close Channel SDK.
+Please contact Close to get credentials to download the SDK.

 ---